Beijing plans underwater observation system in South China Sea

 - China says system for maritime environmental research

-Hong Kong (CNN)China is planning to build a massive underwater observation system across the disputed East and South China seas, that experts say could be used to detect the movement of foreign ships.
+Hong Kong (CNN)China is planning to build a massive underwater observation system across the disputed East and South China seas, that experts say could be used to detect the movement of foreign ships and diminish the stealth capabilities of US submarines.

-According to state-run broadcaster CCTV, the monitoring networks will cost 1 billion yuan ($145 million) and "serve as a platform to provide long-term observation data and support experiments in the research of the maritime environments of the two seas."
+According to state-run broadcaster CCTV, the monitoring networks will cost two billion yuan ($290 million) and "serve as a platform to provide long-term observation data and support experiments in the research of the maritime environments of the two seas."

 China is engaged in hotly contested territorial disputes in both seas.
 Beijing claims almost all of the South China Sea -- parts of which are also claimed by five other countries -- and has built up and militarized many of the islands and reefs it controls in the region.